replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 ## Automated Local to Distributed Storage Migrations

-kURL is able to migrate clusters from local (Non-HA) storage to distributed (HA) storage when the cluster expands to a minimum of _three_ nodes.
-When the Kubernetes cluster size is met, after a node is added to the cluster, the join script will prompt to perform the migration.
-This migration is also available as a task within task.sh.
-Please note the following requirements when choosing to have customers on both local and distributed storage.
+You can use the `minimumnodecount` field to configure kURL to automatically migrate clusters from local (non-HA) storage to distributed (HA) storage when the node count increases to a minimum of _three_ nodes.

-1. Distributed storage requires a node count equal to or greater than 3.
-This means that “n” can be 3 or larger.

-2. Automated local to distributed storage migrations require the following prerequisites:

-  - Rook 1.11.7 or Greater
-  - OpenEBS 3.6.0 or Greater
-  - Block storage devices for rook

-3. During the migration process there will be downtime as the migration moves the data.
+When you include the `minimumnodecount` field and the cluster meets the minimum node count specified, one of the following must occur for kURL to migrate to distributed storage:

+- The user joins the third(+) node to the cluster using the kURL join script, and accepts a prompt to migrate storage.

+- The user runs the kURL install.sh script on a primary node, and accepts a prompt to migrate storage.

+- The user runs the `migrate-multinode-storage` command in the kURL tasks.sh script from a primary node.

 ### Implementation

-The following spec implements a spec that will run OpenEBS until 3 nodes where it will then prompt to migrate to Rook.
-Customers on 1 and 2 nodes will run local storage and customers with 3+ nodes will run Rook using this spec:
+The following example spec uses the `minimumnodecount` field to configure kURL to run local storage with OpenEBS until the cluster increases to three nodes.
+When the cluster increases to three nodes, kURL automatically migrates to distributed storage with Rook:

 ```
  rook: